simonsmith/postcss-at2x/README.md

 * Supports multiple background images and `background` shorthand with properties.
 See `test/fixtures/at2x.css` for examples.

-* Ignores background-size.
-This should be set on the original declaration and is then inherited.

 See [PostCSS](https://github.com/postcss/postcss/) docs for examples for your environment.